particle-iot/docs/src/content/reference/asset-tracking/tracker-edge-firmware.md

 On the Tracker One, returns the temperature using the thermistor on the Tracker Carrier board.
 Value is a floating point number in degrees Celsius.

+ Note that this is the temperature on the board, within the enclosure, and will typically be several degrees warmer than the ambient temperature.

 ## CloudService